-The City Council may elect to modify the proposed policy within the guidelines of the TDHCA program and subject to Federal and local Fair Housing laws.
-Alternatively, Council may elect not to approve the revised policy, which would adversely impact the City's ability to release the Request for Applications and thereby issue Resolutions of Support or No Objection.
+The Governance Committee may recommend modifications to the proposed policy within the guidelines of the TDHCA program and subject to Federal and local Fair Housing laws.
+Alternatively, the Committee may elect not to forward the revised policy to City Council for consideration, which would adversely impact the City's ability to release the Request for Applications and thereby issue Resolutions of Support or No Objection.